Section 80U – Income Tax Deduction

 Person with Disability

-A person with a disability means the person is suffering from 40% of disability.
-If a person has at least forty percent of a disability, then the assessee is eligible for a deduction of seventy-five thousand rupees.
+A person with a disability means the person suffers from 40% disability.
+If a person has at least forty per cent disability, then the assessee is eligible for a deduction of seventy-five thousand rupees.

 Person with Severe Disability

-A person with severe disability means a person who suffers from at least eighty percent of disability.
+A person with a severe disability means a person who suffers from at least eighty per cent disability.
 Such a person is eligible for a deduction of one lakh and twenty-five thousand rupees.

-To know about starting a business in India, click here.
+To learn about starting a business in India, click here.